eelenberg/streak/README.md

 - Directory 'outputs' to save the output images

-- LIME, TensorFlow and/or Keras, NumPy, and scikit-image packages
+- LIME, TensorFlow and/or Keras, NumPy, scikit-image, and joblib packages

 ### Usage